margual56/TuringMachine/README.md

 Optional arguments:
 	(none)			Run the program normally (GUI mode)
-	-h, --help		Show this help message and exit --headless FILE		Run in headless mode (print the result and exit, no GUI) -e, --example		Print an example program and exit
+	-h, --help			Show this help message and exit --headless FILE [-v]	Run in headless mode (print the result and exit, no GUI).
+Write `-v` to get the verbose output.
+	-e, --example		Print an example program and exit

 Note: